top of page

 About the Swedish Museum of Performing Arts

 When you're interested in music, dance, theatre or opera, the Swedish Museum of Performing Arts - Scenkonstmuseet - is the place to go to.
 This rather small museum is next to Dramaten (the Royal Dramatic Theatre), which is no coincidence.
 This really nicely made and interesting museum has two floors.
-On the ground floor, you'll find the Swedish Music Hall of Fame.
-There are many pillars with all the information (always in swedish and english) about the artists that are part of the Hall of Fame.
-You'll find some known artists as ABBA (surprise!), Roxette and Europe, but also some you've never heard before when you don't live in Sweden.
-Even if you don't know them, it's interesting to read the stories and you can spend quite some time on it which is perfect especially when it's a rainy day in Stockholm.
+On the ground floor, you find changing exhibitions that are announced on the website.

 Find all the details about current exhibitions, opening hours and entrance fee on their website.